-- 1. This report is to update members on the progress of the production of the Statement of Accounts 2021/22 (the Statement) and how changes are to be managed and implemented. - 2.
-Members are asked to note the report and approve the 2021/22 Accounting Policies. - 3.
-Subject to the results of the emergency consultation, members are asked to approve delegation to Head of Finance and IT to make changes to the accounting policies impacting 2021/22 accounts.
+- 1. This report is to update members on the progress of the production of the Statement of Accounts 2022/23 (the Statement) and how changes are to be managed and implemented. - 2.
+Members are asked to note the report and approve the 2022/23 Accounting Policies.